There is one game on the mighty Saturn that has now become legendary and may have been missed by many and that game is Guardian Heroes.

 Guardian Heroes: A Work of Art

 Everything about Guardian Heroes is stunning throughout.
-It’s pixel art heaven!
+It’s pixel art heaven on par with the Neo Geo classic Metal Slug.

 Starting with the Anime intro you get a sense of what’s to come and when you start the game where you get to choose your stunningly detailed and animated characters to battle with.